Ready for this?...

 Processed Food Makes a Difference!

-“But that's not what all the other websites say about their dog feeding schedule!”
-Yep... you'll soon realize we're different than the rest of the pack!
+“But that's not what all the other dog feeding schedule authorities” say!
+Yep... you'll soon realize why we're different from the rest of the pack!

 Sure... we'll cover dog feeding guidelines like how much, how often, dog feeding times and feeding your puppies, etc...

 ...based on breed, age, health and activity level of your furry friend.